 Robinson, Rocío (University of St.Gallen)

 Dr. Robinson graduated in February 2016 from the University of St.Gallen with a PhD thesis titled “Swiss Corporate Social Innovation in Holcim and Nestlé: Generating Community-Based Initiatives and Value-Creation in Brazil and Ecuador”.
-She has continued to do research in her focus areas: corporate sustainability, social innovation, startups, and social entrepreneurship.
+She has continued to do research in her focus areas: corporate sustainability, social innovation, startups, business model innovation, and social entrepreneurship.
 She holds a Master's degree in Comparative Politics from the London School of Economics and a Bachelor from Smith College in Massachusetts, USA.
 Dr. Robinson worked as the Operations Manager for oikos, a student-led international organization focusing on implementing sustainability topics in business and management education.
 Additionally, she has experience in the private sector, having worked for UBS Wealth Management and a sustainability consultancy in Zürich and New York City.
-She currently lectures at the University of St.Gallen and is the Senior Program Manager for the Academia-Industry Training (AIT) Startups Internationalization Programs (AIT Brazil, AIT Colombia, AIT Mexico) for the Leading House for the Latin American Region as well as the Academic Program Manager of the Swiss School of Latin American Studies (SSLAS).
+She currently lectures at the University of St.Gallen and is the Senior Program Manager for the Academia-Industry Training (AIT) Startups Internationalization Programs (AIT Brazil, AIT Colombia, AIT Mexico) for the Leading House for the Latin American Region as well as the Senior Academic Program Manager of the Swiss School of Latin American Studies (SSLAS).

 Dennis Rodgers is Research Professor in Anthropology and Sociology at the at the Graduate Institute of International and Development Studies, Geneva.
 Prior to joining the Institute in 2018, he held appointments at the Universities of Amsterdam, Glasgow, Manchester, and the London School of Economics and Political Science.
 His research focuses on issues relating to the dynamics of conflict and violence in cities in Latin America (Nicaragua, Argentina) and South Asia (India).
 Much of his work involves the longitudinal study of youth gangs in Nicaragua but he also works on the political economy of development, the politics of socio-spatial segregation, participatory governance processes, the historiography of urban theory, and the epistemology of development knowledge.
 In 2018 he was awarded a five-year European Research Council Advanced Grant for a project on “Gangs, Gangsters, and Ganglands: Towards a Comparative Global Ethnography” (GANGS), which aims to systematically compare gang dynamics in Nicaragua, South Africa and France.